Highlights and updates

 West Virginia has a partnership exchange, which means residents enroll in exchange plans through Healthcare.gov, but the state oversees the plans that are sold through the exchange.

 Benchmark premiums (second-lowest-cost silver plan) increased by an average of 32 percent in West Virginia for 2017 (the national average was 22 percent).
 But subsidies offset all or most of that increase for the majority of West Virginia exchange enrollees.
 Subsidies are based on the cost of the benchmark plan relative to enrollees’ income, so although rates have increased, subsidies are also significantly larger in West Virginia in 2017.
+This will likely be the case again in 2018, as subsidies will once again grow to keep pace with the cost of coverage.

 HHS estimated in 2016 that there were 15,000 people enrolled in off-exchange plans in West Virginia who would be eligible for subsidies if they switched to the exchange.